-Our PPI strategy was created in collaboration with our current public contributors, researchers and staff from across the North Thames region.
+Our Patient and Public Involvement and Engagement (PPIE) strategy was created in collaboration with our current public contributors, researchers and staff from across the North Thames region.

 The strategy is a flexible document, and we will be regularly reviewing and updating it based on the feedback of our public contributors, researchers, and health and care community.

-If for any reason you are having trouble accessing the PPI strategy document, please get in touch with us by emailing email@example.com.
+If for any reason you are having trouble accessing the PPIE strategy document, please get in touch with us by emailing firstname.lastname@example.org.

 If you are interested in getting involved or would like to find out more, please email us at email@example.com.